diffusiondata/tutorials/data-store/diffusion-kafka-app-L2/README.md

 ![](https://github.com/pushtechnology/tutorials/blob/master/data-store/diffusion-kafka-app-L2/images/topic%20views.png)

-## Step 4: Check the Topic View is multiplexing the Kafka firehose
+## Step 4: Check reference topics are being updated
-As new values are coming in from the Kafka firehose, Diffusion is multiplexing and publishing the currency pairs on real-time.
+As new values are coming in from the Kafka firehose, the reference topics created by topic views are updated with the currency pairs on real-time.

 **Note:** The topic path will dynamically change as new currency pair values come in.
 ### Go to: [Diffusion Cloud > Manage Service > Console > Topics](https://management.ad.diffusion.cloud/#!/login)